sidiandi/mdwiki/readme.md

 The second repository contains the content of your wiki.
 It's your personal repository.

-We are planning to integrate you content as an read only (in the first version) git repository within the distributed web application.
+We are planning to integrate the content as an read only (in the first version) git repository within the distributed web application.

 In the first version you have the create a clone and pull the updates manually over the web fronent.